Use of soil amendments improve your garden soil and help you to have a more productive garden, flower beds or raised bed.

-It can also be added to increase the nutrient content of soil like carbon, nitrogen, bacteria, calcium, magnesium, and phosphorus (the holy grail of garden soil N-P-K = Nitrogen, Phosphorus, & Potassium).
-When you enrich the soil with additives, plants can grow bigger and stronger with a higher yield.
+It can also be added to increase your plant nutrients through the content of your soil quality like carbon, nitrogen, bacteria, calcium, magnesium, and phosphorus (the holy grail of garden soil N-P-K = Nitrogen, Phosphorus, & Potassium).

-Additives may also be incorporated into dry and coarse soil to help its water retention ability.
-Moist soil helps plants grow stronger because it allows plant roots to extend deeper while growing thicker and healthier.
+Additives may also be incorporated into a dry and coarse soil type to help its water retention ability.
+A moist type of soil helps plants grow stronger because it allows plant roots to extend deeper while growing thicker and healthier.
 In addition, it also encourages microbial growth and supports nutrient absorption.

-To use compost, you need to add three to four inches of the material in your garden soil in the spring and work it in using a garden fork.
+To use compost, you need to add three to four inches of compost and the material in your garden soil in the spring and work it in using a garden fork.